 The Committee welcomes the establishment:

-in 1996, of the Zambian Human Rights Commission, with the mandate to promote and protect human rights;
+In 1996, of the Zambian Human Rights Commission, with the mandate to promote and protect human rights;

-in 1999, of the Police Public Complaint Authority, with the mandate to address complaints of abuse of authority, unlawful detentions, brutality or torture, unprofessional conduct, death in custody and debt collection by police officers.
+In 1999, of the Police Public Complaint Authority, with the mandate to address complaints of abuse of authority, unlawful detentions, brutality or torture, unprofessional conduct, death in custody and debt collection by police officers.

-The Committee notes with satisfaction that Zambia has made considerable progress in reducing maternal mortality;
+The Committee notes with satisfaction that Zambia has made considerable progress in reducing maternal mortality.

-The Committee welcomes the abolition of corporal punishment by amendments to the Penal Code, the Criminal Procedure Code, the Prisons Act and the Education Act;
+The Committee welcomes the abolition of corporal punishment by amendments to the Penal Code, the Criminal Procedure Code, the Prisons Act and the Education Act.

-The Committee welcomes the increased participation of women in Parliament, at the ministerial level, as well as in the public service, and encourages the State party to strengthen its efforts in this matter;
+The Committee welcomes the increased participation of women in Parliament, at the ministerial level and in the public service, and encourages the State party to strengthen its efforts in this matter.

-The Committee notes with satisfaction that the Electoral Act n12 of 2006 introduced a time frame of 180 days within which petitions relating to contentious elections matters should be heard and determined in the courts of law.
+The Committee notes with satisfaction that the Electoral Act No. 12 of 2006 introduced a time frame of 180 days within which petitions relating to contentious elections matters should be heard and determined in the courts of law.

 C. Principal subjects of concern and recommendations

 The Committee notes that the Covenant is not directly applicable in domestic law, and is concerned that not all rights provided for in the Covenant have been included in the Constitution and the legislation, or recognized in an appropriate manner therein.
 It is concerned that since the last consideration of the State party’s report in 1996, the process of harmonization of domestic law with the Covenant has not been completed.
-It also notes that no time frame has been determined for the completion of the process. (article 2)
+It also notes that no time frame has been determined for the completion of the process. (art.
+2)

 The State party should now ensure the harmonization of its domestic law with the Covenant in a timely manner.
-It should also, throughout the constitutional review process, raise awareness of the public at large about the international obligations the State party has undertaken upon ratification of the Covenant.
+It should also, throughout the constitutional review process, raise awareness of the public at large of the international obligations the State party has undertaken upon ratification of the Covenant.

 The Committee notes with concern that the Zambian Human Rights Commission lacks funds to carry out its activities in an appropriate manner, and that it cannot receive financial support from international institutions or any other source unless expressly approved by the President.
-The Committee also regrets that it did not receive sufficient information on whether the Commission can make public and disseminate its reports and recommendations. (article 2)
+The Committee also regrets that it did not receive sufficient information on whether the Commission can make public and disseminate its reports and recommendations. (art.
+2)

 The State party should make all possible efforts to increase the budgetary resources of the Zambian Human Rights Commission to permit it to discharge its functions effectively.
 It should ensure that the Commission is able to seek and receive funds from international institutions or any other source as it deems appropriate.
 The State party is encouraged to enhance the powers and the status of the Commission.
 It should ensure that the rules governing the Commission are in full compliance with the Principles relating to the Status of National Institutions (The Paris Principles, adopted by the General Assembly resolution 48/134 of 20 December 1993).

-The Committee notes with concern that the State party did not give effect to the Committee’s Views regarding Communication no. 390/1990 (Bernard Lubuto v.
+The Committee notes with concern that the State party did not give effect to the Committee’s Views regarding Communication No. 390/1990 (Bernard Lubuto v.
 Zambia), before his demise on death row.
-It also notes the information provided by the delegation that compensation has been paid to the victim as recommended by the Committee in its Views regarding Communication no. 856/1999 (Alex Soteli Chambala v.
+It also notes the information provided by the delegation that compensation has been paid to the victim as recommended by the Committee in its Views regarding Communication No. 856/1999 (Alex Soteli Chambala v.
 Zambia), but regrets that such information remains insufficiently detailed.
-It also regrets that no information has been provided on measures adopted to ensure that no similar violations occur in the future, as recommended by the Committee. (article 2)
+It also regrets that no information has been provided on measures adopted to ensure that no similar violations occur in the future, as recommended by the Committee. (art.
+2)